ubio/node-framework/docs/application.md

 // will call MyLogger#info with "hello" argument
 ```

-## Module Scopes
+## Scopes

+Application components are organised into two scopes:

+    - **Global**: these components are effectively singletons and are instantiated only once per application instance.
-Application components are organised into two scopes: "Global" and "HttpRequest".
-Global-scoped components are effectively singletons (scoped to a single `Application` instances).
-HttpRequest-scoped components only live for the duration of a single request-response cycle.
+    - **HttpRequest:** these components are instantiated on each HTTP request and only live for the duration of a single request-response cycle.

 Note: scope simply refers to and individual `Mesh` instance.
 For example, when request is processed by the Http Server, it creates an http request scope mesh and does the route matching there.
 All global-scoped components are available in http-scoped components, but not the other way around.